lepelog/botw-ex-all-shrines/all shrines route.md

 Glide left, climb second and third trees and get durians from them, cut first tree for 3 durians, go south southeast Equip sledgehammer, throw after half a second of fast lightnings and enter Qukah Nata:

-16 QUKAH NATA: (blessing) Get the chest (Rubber Pants)
+18 QUKAH NATA: (blessing) Get the chest (Rubber Pants)

 Go west, glide towards waterfall (dequip sledgehammer) enter Shoda Sah:

-17 SHODA SAH: Cryo, climb, go on railing, go forwards a bunch, cryo again, cryo boost bomb boost over the wall
+19 SHODA SAH: Cryo, climb, go on railing, go forwards a bunch, cryo again, cryo boost bomb boost over the wall

-Warp to SoR, climb up, tree launch northeast but right of the cliff that is sticking out, Rota Ooh
+Warp to cryo, chest launch to Rota Ooh

-18 ROTA OOH: left side of the giant rotating thing, shoot arrow at switch while sidewalking into it, shoot it again and hold left while it spins, finish the shrine
+20 ROTA OOH: left side of the giant rotating thing, shoot arrow at switch while sidewalking into it, shoot it again and hold left while it spins, finish the shrine

 Axe by fallen trees, COOK: (Endura x1)xAll, radish x2 + truffle + durian, (durian x4), (3x seed + carrot + shard)x9;
-Get horse, ride north to Gleeok Bridge, Kaam Yatak
+Get horse, EQUIP ANCIENT SADDLE by the lady feeding the deamons, ride north to Gleeok Bridge, Kaam Yatak

-19 KAAM YA'TAK: Use speed food, Bomb boost, shoot rope (pick up arrow), Edge of Duality chest, up stairs to big door, throw axe, magnesis it into the door
+21 KAAM YA'TAK: Use speed food, Bomb boost, shoot rope (pick up arrow), Edge of Duality chest, up stairs to big door, throw axe, magnesis it into the door

 East, magnesis chest at very right of ruins by a decaying guardian (Phantom Pants) Go towards Hyrule Castle to some very big flags, Big Radish magnesis chest in the water (Phantom Shirt)
 Horse, west, dodge the guardians and get to Katah Chuki

-20 KATAH CHUKI: Use Guardian Sword, don't get spear, don't get chest
+22 KATAH CHUKI: Use Guardian Sword, don't get spear, don't get chest

 Horse, west, cross the river, left side of brambles, throw bomb at wall, glide from above

-21 NOYA NEHA: Throw sword at it, Edge of Duality spins, get axe and chest
+23 NOYA NEHA: Throw sword at it, Edge of Duality spins, get axe and chest

-Shield jump over brambles, back to horse, across bridge, Zalta Wa:
+Use one iron box to get out, launch with other box to Zalta Wa, whistle for the horse

-22 ZALTA WA: Run forwards, swing at switch, paraglider at peak of boost, hold up, finish the shrine
+24 ZALTA WA: Run forwards, swing at switch, paraglider at peak of boost, hold up, finish the shrine

 Keep going west, after exiting the cave thingy go south to Sheem Dagoze puzzle Shoot arrow from far right (crouch, aim 1 cursor above the hole), take horse to shrine

-23 SHEEM DAGOZE: Bomb High Jump over the gate
+25 SHEEM DAGOZE: Bomb High Jump over the gate

 Ride northeast, then northwest towards the path, and towards Tabantha Stable Climb to Shae Loya

-24 SHAE LOYA: Freeze the ball, two arrows, unfreeze, shoot the high switch, beat the shrine
+26 SHAE LOYA: Freeze the ball, two arrows, unfreeze, shoot the high switch, beat the shrine

-Glide to behind stable, get wood from cart, wood from pile to the right, talk to Toren for money Beedle, BUY: 20 [all] arrow, 1 [all] arrow x10; get woodcutter's axe outside Launch to Dunba Taag
+Glide to behind stable, get wood from cart, wood from pile to the right, talk to Toren for money Beedle, BUY: 20 [all] arrow, 1 [all] arrow x10; get woodcutter's axe outside

-25 DUNBA TAAG: Freeze the gear, drop axe and magnesis it into the giant slab to push it onto the switch, don't pick it back up again
+Tree carry up the hill, then tree launch to the thunder plateau, to the Orange Orb

+Launch ball to center (red), switch to non-lightning stuff, glide left and run to left of red ball Drop knight's shield, rainclimb, flameblade launch red ball to center Run to and climb to center, put balls in holes, go behind green ball, shoot two arrows at it Grab rusty claymore, unequip, put green ball in hole, shrine

+27 TOH YAHSA: Bomb squares, drop down, bomb hole in wall, put square bomb in behind metal block Chest, Climb small ledge, magenesis box onto bomb, jump onto it Stasis, 3x rusty claymore JS, bomb, unstasis, glide to exit

 Warp to Shee Vaneer
 Glide left to Farosh's Spring, dump a Farosh Scale in it

-26 SHAE KATHA: (blessing) Chest
+28 SHAE KATHA: (blessing) Chest

 Warp to Ta'loh Naeg, go right to fairy fountain, catch 3 fairies, endura carrots behind fairy, climb wall Run right, treelaunch northeast, get a stag from behind the trees and bring it to the platform

-27 MEZZA LO: Climb up ramp, throw square bomb, magnesis box on top of it, stasis it, 2 jumpslashes, detonate, unstasis it
+29 MEZZA LO: Climb up ramp, throw square bomb, magnesis box on top of it, stasis it, 2 jumpslashes, detonate, unstasis it

 Air tree launch right of the tower mountain, curve it slightly left after the mountain, Big Radish right of shrine.

-28 SOH KOFI: EoD spins, don't get its stuff, chest
+30 SOH KOFI: EoD spins, don't get its stuff, chest

 Run right then northeast, treelaunch w/ woodaxe north northeast

-29 TAH MUHL: The easiest shrine.
+31 TAH MUHL: The easiest shrine.
 Bomb the leaves, and jump on and off of the slope and you're done lol

 Forwards, left onto the lower ledge, glide forwards then left (northeast), run up the grassy hill to Foothill Stable Right from stable, up a rock, enter shrine

-30 MO'A KEET: Run up the first ramp and stasis the ball as it comes out, unstasis it before you get to the top Stasis the ball as it falls out of the second ramp's hole, then run up
+32 MO'A KEET: Run up the first ramp and stasis the ball as it comes out, unstasis it before you get to the top Stasis the ball as it falls out of the second ramp's hole, then run up

 Right, glide to right of the stable, cut down the tree facing north with woodaxe, throw it, get double axe from the left, then stasis and launch north with hammer

-31 SAH DAHAJ: Bomb the leaves, ignore the guardian, climb the ladder, bomb the leaves Switch bombs, throw at caged wall in front of the boxes
+33 SAH DAHAJ: Bomb the leaves, ignore the guardian, climb the ladder, bomb the leaves Switch bombs, throw at caged wall in front of the boxes

-Run left, glide, climb the rocks going right (east), go over the ledge and enter Ze Kasho
+Run left, glide, climb the rocks going right (east), go over the ledge, call horse and enter Ze Kasho

-32 ZE KASHO: Apparatus down slightly, shieldjump onto floor, hit switch, run through laser maze Apparatus down+left, bomb high jump over wall, climb the down and right walls and jump to the end
+34 ZE KASHO: Apparatus down slightly, shieldjump onto floor, hit switch, run through laser maze Apparatus down+left, bomb high jump over wall, climb the down and right walls and jump to the end

-Go right, ragdoll reset, run along path until stone structure, big radish x2, keep climbing up to some trees at the top, launch east but right of the giant thing on the left, curve left after it
+Ride right, ragdoll reset, run along path until stone structure, big radish x2, keep climbing up to some trees at the top, launch east but right of the giant thing on the left, curve left after it, call horse there too

-33 DAN HESHO: More EoD spins, throw iron sledgehammer, get its axe, chest
+35 DAN HESHO: More EoD spins, throw iron sledgehammer, get its axe, chest

-Go south and slightly east, get two herbs from bushes before the path, and dodge the fire arrow guys Hearty truffles at the trees, glide down, glide down again and break the rocks with a sledgehammer jumpslash
+Ride south and slightly east, `get two herbs from bushes before the path`, and dodge the fire arrow guys Hearty truffles at the trees, glide down, glide down again and break the rocks with a sledgehammer jumpslash

-34 KE'NAI SHAKAH: Guardian axe x2 spins (throw when they get damaged), thunderspear it if it begins to spin, finish with EoD if needed, loot weapons, chest
+36 KE'NAI SHAKAH: Guardian axe x2 spins (throw when they get damaged), thunderspear it if it begins to spin, finish with EoD if needed, loot weapons, chest

 Glide left, updraft up, get on the high ledge, herb, woodaxe treelaunch north northeast, do a few spins on the slab over the shrine

-35 KAH MAEL: shoot closer front rope, get on platform and shoot the farther one, glide to finish
+37 KAH MAEL: shoot closer front rope, get on platform and shoot the farther one, glide to finish

 Climb up, go left and back, run around until you get to trees, woodaxe launch off of rightmost tree to where the ball is Launch ball completely from shallow water, cryo chain across, go left to the path through the water and enter the shrine

-36 RITAAG ZUMZO: (blessing) chest
+38 RITAAG ZUMZO: (blessing) chest

-Go northwest, cryo chain to land, follow the path, Katosa Aug
+Go northwest, cryo chain to land, call horse and ride to Katosa Aug

-37 KATOSA AUG: Run+jump+glide off of platform apparatus is on, bomb boost to end
+39 KATOSA AUG: Run+jump+glide off of platform apparatus is on, bomb boost to end

 Take horse, follow path north and don't get guardian'd, go to north tree and launch north to labrynth Enter at front of back section, rightmost section of left half, glide to land on the right